Brisbane - Event City for the Gold Coast 2018 Commonwealth Games

 The festival will extend from South Bank across the CBD, including King George Square, from the City Botanic Gardens to Roma Street Parklands and the laneways in between.

 GC2018 provides a significant opportunity for businesses across Queensland.
-With events happening across the state, GC2018 will inject billions of dollars into the economy.
+With events taking place across the state, GC2018 will inject billions of dollars into the economy.
 There will be 6,600 athletes and team officials, 15,000 volunteers, a forecast 672,000 visitors, plus a television audience greater than 1.5 billion worldwide.

 To support businesses to take advantage of the opportunities arising before, during and after GC2018, a number of programs to build capability and capacity are being developed, including the Be Games Ready program, tourism initiatives, support for Indigenous businesses, and major event capability development.
 There is also information, advice and support available from the Get Set for the Games team who can help businesses develop a Travel Action Plan to keep the city moving during Games time.